Pablo Picasso’s Enduring Legacy

 By Benjamin Genocchio

-To mark the 50th anniversary of the Spanish painter Pablo Picasso’s death, on April 8, 2023, France and Spain have agreed to declare 2023 as the Year of Picasso.
-More than 45 exhibitions are being organized in France, Spain and elsewhere, worldwide, to celebrate Picasso and his legacy, a powerful restatement of his global reputation and influence as a major — if not the most important — 20th-century artist.
+To mark the 50th anniversary of the Spanish painter Pablo Picasso’s death, on April 8, 2023, France and Spain agreed to declare 2023 as the Year of Picasso.
+More than 45 exhibitions were organized in France, Spain and elsewhere, worldwide, to celebrate Picasso and his legacy, a powerful restatement of his global reputation and influence as a major — if not the most important — 20th-century artist.

 Picasso (1881–1973) was the central figure in Cubism, a movement of young painters living in Paris in the first decade of the 20th century who sought to redefine the form and content of painting.
 His legacy of innovation inspired artists everywhere to abandon traditional modes of representation and subject matter and embrace experimentation.
 He helped to alter the course of modern art.